SweetCodey/system-design-masterclass/11. Design Cab sharing System/Cab Sharing System Design.md

 | __Common Queries:__   |   Find the map by region ID       |
 | __Indexing:__         |   `Region ID`                     |

+>__*Note:*__ Because of this common query, we were able to get the map data for Mark and John as per their Region ID.
+So, we create an index on the Region ID field.
+This sets a shortcut to quickly find the information by Region ID.

 ### Ride Estimator DB Schema

 ![Ride Estimator DB Schema](./Resources/DeepDiveETADataModeling.png)